 At this very young age, chimpanzees and orangutans can be cute, endearing, sometimes funny, and the public loves them.
 They star in award-winning ads.
 When they appear in these advertisements, they make money for the company selling their product, as well as for the advertising agency, the ad production crew, the trainers, the actors, and everyone connected with the ad, but not for the apes themselves.

-Using great apes in advertising and entertainment may be successful for the trainer, the studio, or the advertising agency, but it usually means a life of misery and uncertainty for the apes.
+Using great apes in advertising and entertainment may be successful for the trainer, the studio, or the advertising agency, but it usually means a life of uncertainty for the apes.
 Apes used in the entertainment business are taken away from their mothers when only weeks or months old, to be raised by humans and taught unnatural behaviors and tricks.
-But, they only have a working "shelf- life" of six to eight years.
+But, they only have a working "shelf-life" of six to eight years.
 Since chimpanzees can live in captivity for over 60 years, where do they go after their working career is over at age eight, and still a juvenile?